-WALTON: Immediately, when it started and I got behind cover, I called my oldest son and told him not to come out the store and go and hide.
+WALTON: Immediately, when it started and I got behind cover, I called my oldest son and told him not to come out of the store and go and hide.
 A little bit after that, you know, I texted to ask if he was OK.
 And he told me that they were fine and that they were OK.
 So my assumption was that he had left and that they were already safe.
-And until I was rescued and got out that I realized they had only gotten out maybe an half an hour before I did.
+And until I was rescued and got out that I realized they had only gotten out maybe half an hour before I did.

 MARTIN: How did you escape?
 How long were you in hiding?
 When could you finally come out?

 WALTON: We were in hiding for about four hours.
 And we got out because some Kenyan men gathered together and they came in and rescued us.
 I just want to say thank you to the men that risked their lives to come in and save us because they didn't have to.
 They took a great risk.
 They really did a wonderful thing for us.

 MARTIN: How do you talk to your youngest kids about what happened?